-The department typically looks favorably on courses taught in Political Science departments or by trained political scientists.
+Helpful Tip: Courses taught in Political Science departments or by trained political scientists tend to be more successfully approved for credit.
 Courses like “Politics of Spain” or “the Political Economy of South Africa” are usually counted as 300-level credit in Political Science.

-Exceptions to these rules are study abroad programs run directly by Northwestern, including the European Union Studies Program in Paris.
 All courses taken in these programs can be counted towards the major and minor and they do not require a Petition for Credit from Study Abroad.
+This exception applies only to study abroad programs run directly by Northwestern, including the European Union Studies Program in Paris.